barumau/pandunia/english/bax_kanun.md

 7. Numerals
 8. Adjectives

 The following example shows how the scope affects the final position of words in the tree hierarchy.
-For example, although **i** is in general higher than **koz**, here its scope is only to connect **yusef** and **sara**. **Ze koz du** is at the top, because it connects the two sub-phrases.
+For example, although **i** is in general higher than **koz**, here its scope is only to connect **yusef** and **sara**. **Ze koz ya** is at the top, because it connects the two sub-phrases.

-    yusef i sara wol darsa pandunia ze koz du ye si bon dunia bax.
+    yusef i sara wol darsa pandunia ze koz ya ta e bon dunia bax.

-                      ze koz du
+                      ze koz ya
                ┌──────────┴──────────┐
-              wol                   si
+              wol                    e
           ┌────┴──────┐           ┌──┴──┐
-          i         darsa        ye    bax
+          i         darsa        ta    bax
       ┌───┴───┐    ┌──┴────┐            |
     yusef   sara       pandunia       dunia
                                         |